ouked/sudoku_solver/README.md

 ## Introduction

-This was a deeply engaging and educative challenge that I spent a lot of time on.
-I'm very proud of the results my work has yielded.
-Personally, this coursework required two attempts.
-The first to get my head around backtracking, constraint-propagation and reducing processing time; the second to approach the problem slightly differently to meet the sub-one-second target (and re-implement the optimisations).
+This was a deeply engaging and educative challenge that I spent a lot of time on, and I'm very proud of the results.
+I made two attempts: The first to get my head around backtracking, constraint-propagation and reducing processing time;
+the second to approach the problem differently to meet the sub-one-second target.

 ### First Attempt